 Brittle Diabetes was first described by Theodore Dent in 1970.
 This is a type of diabetes mellitus, which is an inability to produce insulin, leading to high blood sugar levels.
 Brittle diabetes is a common term used to describe children with type 1 diabetes who have frequent hypoglycemic episodes, or low blood sugar.

-Brittle Diabetes, what does it really means?
+Brittle Diabetes, what does it means?

 Brittle Diabetes (also called Labile Diabetes) means that a person’s blood sugar levels fluctuate constantly, either because of insulin injections or the pump not working properly.
-This is when someone has insulin levels that yield extreme changes with a very little warning before having extremely high or low blood sugar readings.
+This is when someone has insulin levels that yield extreme changes with very little warning before having extremely high or low blood sugar readings.
 This extreme change in glucose levels and complications related to the illness require special attention.

 Brittle Diabetes occurs in people who have had type 1 diabetes for several years and therefore their body does not produce insulin at all.
 A person with brittle diabetes does not have the time for their body to recover from one change before another occurs, so they experience significant changes in glucose levels several times per day.